e-gineering/aoe2-slack/README.md

 Gandalf (Japanese)  Rating (1121)
 Golem (Goths)  Rating (1061)*

+#### Last Match
+To refresh the profile name -> steam id map that's stored in the pinned message:

+`/aoe2 refresh-profile-map`

 If you want to change the formatting on the message, this is a very handy tool:

 https://api.slack.com/tools/block-kit-builder